Squarific/TiledCanvas/readme.md

 ### Getting properties

-If you get a property from the canvas it needs to run trough the whole queue on an empty offscreen canvas, depending on how many operations you have already done and thus are in the queue this can become an expensive operation and should be avoided.
+If you get a property from the canvas it needs to run trough the whole queue on an empty offscreen canvas.
+Depending on how many operations you have already done and thus are in the queue this can become an expensive operation and should be avoided.